0xcasuwu/boiler/memory-bank/activeContext.md

 ## Current Focus

-We are actively developing the SLOP platform with a focus on implementing the orbital token as bond paradigm.
+We are actively developing the SLOP platform with a dual focus:

+1. Implementing the orbital token as bond paradigm.
 The key insight driving our current work is that the orbital token itself IS the bond, not just a reference to it.
 This fundamentally changes our approach to bond management and authentication.

+2. Enhancing security with a unified redemption pathway.
+We've identified a critical security enhancement requiring the orbital token to be presented within the alkane transfer context, enforcing a single, secure redemption mechanism.

 ## Recent Changes and Decisions